SAP/openui5-docs/docs/Developing_Apps_23cfd95.md

 -   **[Continuous Integration: Ensure Code Quality](Continuous_Integration_Ensure_Code_Quality_fe7a158.md "This section describes the setup of a development project where multiple developers work together on the same code.")**
 This section describes the setup of a development project where multiple developers work together on the same code.
--   **[App Templates: Kick Start Your App Development](App_Templates_Kick_Start_Your_App_Development_a460a73.md "The app templates documented here are a kind of &quot;best practice&quot; for your app development.")**
-The app templates documented here are a kind of "best practice" for your app development.
 -   **[App Overview: The Basic Files of Your App](App_Overview_The_Basic_Files_of_Your_App_28b59ca.md "We recommend creating at least three files for your app: the descriptor
 			(manifest.json), the component (Component.js),
 		and the main view of the app (App.view.xml).")**